codeandrobots/codeandrobots/README.md

 ## For Developers

-Get started with the React Native starter project and customize it as you go or cherry pick the right components for your existing projects.
+Get started with the React Native project and customize it as you go or cherry pick the right components for your existing projects.

-The React Native project is starting to take shape but is still in Beta.

-The code is **[already available on Github](https://github.com/codeandrobots/codeandrobots-app)** so keep an eye on its development and feel free to fork away :)
+The code is [available on Github](https://github.com/codeandrobots/codeandrobots-app) ready to be forked :)

 ## For Makers